lknite/daytwo/README.md

 - [argocd-labels-controller](https://github.com/lknite/daytwo/tree/main/argocd-labels-controller)
   - syncs labels between capi provider resources and argocd cluster secrets
     - argocd applicationsets can then target labels, allowing addons to be managed via provider resources
-    - the 'cluster.x-k8s.io/cluster-name' is included in the label copy allowing for targeting the cluster name
+    - adds an annotation 'daytwo.aarr.xyz/workload-cluster' which can be used to target an application to a cluster name
 - [daytwo-argocd-pinniped-controller](https://github.com/lknite/daytwo/tree/main/daytwo-argocd-pinniped-controller)
   - watches for registered argocd clusters and updates pinniped kubeconfig files
   - hosts a website which can be used to access the pinniped kubeconfig files